 - how you found out about the scholarship

-- A statement outlining why you, the applicant, is a suitable candidate for this scholarship and how you meet each of the selection criteria.
-Please also outline your academic plan (PDF or word format, maximum 400 words)
+- A statement outlining why you are a suitable candidate for this scholarship and how you meet each of the selection criteria. (maximum 400 words)

 - A copy of your most recent school report ready to upload (PDF or word format)